bjgarcia/hdzero-goggle-services/README.md

 ```
 ### Delete Methods

 Delete one or more lines in a section.
-Returns the deleted lines.
-Throw error if does not exist.
+Throws error if a line does not exist.

 ```
 /cgi-bin/settings?delete=line
 ```

 ## File Api
+Allow directory listing below the mount point only.

 ### Get Methods

-Allow directory listing below the mount point only.
-Paths and filters are disassembled stripped and reassembled to prevent funny business.
-Example filter="filename.jpg", filter = "*.jpg", or filter="filename.*".
+Paths and filters are disassembled, cleaned, and reassembled to prevent funny business.
+Example filter="filename*.jpg", filter = "*.jpg", or filter="filename.*".

 ```
 /cgi-bin/file?list=path[&filter=jpg]